Whoosh

 Is it a supergondola?

-• Elevated network
+• An elevated network

-• Autonomous EVs
+• Autonomous electric vehicles

 • Cable (ropeway) infrastructure